/v/ (imageboard): Culture and influence

 While the video game Minecraft was in its early stage of development, its creator Markus "Notch" Persson promoted the game in 4chan, among other places.
 The video game was subject of discussion in the /v/ board and this contributed to its spread and popularity.
 As an acknowledgement of the board, "Notch" added the phrase "Woo, /v/!" to one of the title screen's rotating splash messages in a 2010 Java build of the game.
 Similar references to other websites like Facepunch, Something Awful and TIGSource were also done.
 This reference never appeared outside the Java version of the game, and was present for over a decade.
 Only on Java Edition 1.17, launched on 27 May 2021, was the splash message quietly removed with no mention in the patch notes.
 According to Kotaku contributor Ian Walker, this was done by Microsoft (owner of Minecraft since 2014) in order to distance the company from the legacy of the game's creator.

-Since 2011, /v/ has been represented in an online event known as the 4chan Cup: a series of football matches between different teams that represent each board that portray their own culture and memes.
+Since 2011, /v/ has been represented in an online event known as the 4chan Cup: a series of online football matches between different teams that represent each board with their own culture and memes.
 Using heavily modded versions of different Pro Evolution Soccer video games, the matches are automated (computer-vs-computer) but each team is managed by a human player.
-The first edition took place on August 2011 and is still ongoing, with new boards, divisions and cups being added over the years.
-Video game journalist João Pedro Boaventura described the whole event with the following words: "The 4Chan Cup is an interesting event because it also concerns not only the ability of video games to foster unusual situations, but also its ability to promote a kind of bizarre camaraderie among peers who manage to organize themselves anonymously for a single objective, a goal that was boosted by the advent of the internet."
+The first edition, in which /v/ was already present, took place in August 2011 and is still ongoing as of today, with new boards, divisions and cups being added over the years.
+Video game journalist João Pedro Boaventura described the 4chan Cup as "an interesting event because it also concerns not only the ability of video games to foster unusual situations, but also its ability to promote a kind of bizarre camaraderie among peers who manage to organize themselves anonymously for a single objective, a goal that was boosted by the advent of the internet."